george-hawkins/japanese/skritter.md

 Make sure to hit the save button (lower right) rather than just pressing the back button (upper left) after making changes.

+**Update:** for decks provided by Skritter, i.e. ones you didn't create yourself, you don't have much ability to edit (beyond editing the description and mnemonic).
+But if you make a copy of a given deck (open the deck, click the upper-right three dots icon - ⋮ - and select _Copy_), you then have much more edit control, as described in the editting section of this [page](https://docs.skritter.com/article/271-making-and-editing-custom-decks-on-mobile).

+For Skritter decks, you can go to the page for a card and at the bottom of the page, there's a _Submit Correction_ button.

 Raw squigs
 ----------